MoonPay logo

 While this may seem like a good thing, it actually centralizes power among those who can afford to buy a lot of tokens.

-For instance, to become a validator on the Ethereum 2.0 network, you would need to stake a minimum of 32 ETH, which is over $50,000 at the time of writing.
+For instance, to become a validator on the Ethereum 2.0 network, you would need to stake a minimum of 32 ETH.
 This is a large sum for the average investor and tech enthusiast.

 Less secure